Meta-Egregore (The Mimic Grid)

 Definition

-The Meta-Egregore, commonly referred to as The Grid, is the overarching field structure that organizes and stabilizes the network of egregores operating within the containment architecture of Amenta.
+The Meta-Egregore, commonly referred to as the Mimic Grid, is the overarching field structure that organizes and stabilizes the network of egregores operating within the containment architecture of Amenta.
 Within the Sacred Anarchy framework, the Grid is not a physical structure but the coordinating system that synchronizes collective identity frameworks across culture, institutions, and belief systems.

 ⸻